loggly/muskrat/README.md

 Muskrat
 ======

 A python producer-consumer library that provides a persistent multicasting message queue with a simple interface.
-Originally built ontop of S3 for persistent message queueing that does not require the setup of a broker tool.
-Also, has experimental support of multiple brokers.
+Built ontop of S3 to provide persistnet message queueing that does not require installation of broker software.
+Muskrat also allows experimental support of using multiple brokers in a tee like fashion.

-Currently supports the following brokers:
+Currently the following brokers are supported:

     s3
     RabbitMQ (experimental)

-Muskrat also allows Producers to 'tee' messages to multiple brokers.
+Using multiple brokers allows Producers to 'tee' all messages.
 As an example, a message can be tee'd to write to both RabbitMQ for high-throughput and s3 for message persistence/replay.

 ###Message Structure